|

 A report to the government's Nuclear Decommissioning Authority (NDA) in

-2008 confidently states: "A wide range of generic repository Concepts
+2008 confidently claimed: "A wide range of generic repository Concepts

 is available that can provide safe and secure geological disposal options